创业

 摘要

-Significance We investigate the effect of hardship on entrepreneurship using China’s Great Famine as a quasinatural experiment.
-This yielded robust evidence that individuals who experienced more hardship were subsequently more likely to become entrepreneurs.
+Many entrepreneurs credit their success to early hardship.
+Here, we exploit geographical differences in the intensity of China's Great Famine to investigate the effect of hardship during formative years on individual personality and engagement in business entrepreneurship.
+To exclude factors that might confound the relation between famine intensity and entrepreneurship, we model famine intensity by random weather shocks.
+We find robust evidence that individuals who experienced more hardship were subsequently more likely to become entrepreneurs (defined broadly as self-employed or business owners).
 Importantly, the increase in entrepreneurship was at least partly due to conditioning rather than selection.
-Regarding the behavioral mechanism, hardship was associated with greater risk tolerance among men and women but conditioned business ownership only among men.
-The gender differences were possibly due to a Chinese social norm that men focus on market work and women focus on domestic work combined with interspousal risk pooling in occupational choice.
+Regarding the behavioral mechanism, hardship was associated with greater risk tolerance among men and women but increased business ownership only among men.
+The gender differences were possibly due to the intricate relationship between a Chinese social norm—men focus more on market work, while women focus more on domestic work—and interspousal risk pooling associated with occupational choices.
+Scientifically, these findings contribute to a long-standing debate on whether entrepreneurship is due to nature or nurture, particularly how hardship conditions people to be entrepreneurial.
+The findings also highlight the importance of gender differences in shaping the effect of early-life experience on life cycle outcomes.

 科研通智能强力驱动